-- Number of days to look back for selecting pipeline runs.
+- Number of days to look back in selecting pipeline runs or work items to consider.
 The default value is: 90. - Pipelines to ignore (regular expressions or pipeline names).
 Pipelines to ignore can be specified by pipeline name or by regular expression.
 Use {folder name}/{pipeline name} for the names of pipelines in folders. - Pipelines to include (regular expressions or pipeline names).
 Pipelines to include can be specified by pipeline name or by regular expression.
-Use {folder name}/{pipeline name} for the names of pipelines in folders. - Private token.
+Use {folder name}/{pipeline name} for the names of pipelines in folders. - · Private token.